vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 # Testing Single File Components with Mocha + webpack

+> An example project for this setup is available on [GitHub](https://github.com/vuejs/vue-test-utils-mocha-webpack-example).

 Another strategy for testing SFCs is compiling all our tests via webpack and then run it in a test runner.
 The advantage of this approach is that it gives us full support for all webpack and `vue-loader` features, so we don't have to make compromises in our source code.

 You can technically use any test runner you like and manually wire things together, but we've found [`mocha-webpack`](https://github.com/zinserjan/mocha-webpack) to provide a very streamlined experience for this particular task.